Last updated on .

 Wooden artifacts

-A set of double wooden doors dating back to the early 15th century belong to the Karamanid dynasty.
-They were one of the most powerful beyliks in Anatolia and ruled south central Anatolia from 1250 to 1487.
+A set of double wooden doors from the early 15th century belonged to the Karamanid dynasty, one of the most influential beyliks in Anatolia.
+They ruled south-central Anatolia from 1250 to 1487.

 Anatolian Seljuk Period

-The 15th gallery highlights the Anatolian Seljuk period, or the Seljuk Sultanate of Rum.
-They were a Turco-Persian state that seceded from the Great Seljuk Empire in 1077 and ruled much of Anatolia until 1308.
-The Seljuk Sultanate of Rum had their first capital at Nicaea (present-day Iznik) and their second capital at Iconium (present-day Konya).
+The 15th gallery highlights the Anatolian Seljuk period, also known as the Seljuk Sultanate of Rum.
+This Turco-Persian state seceded from the Great Seljuk Empire in 1077 and ruled much of Anatolia until 1308.
+Its first capital was Nicaea (present-day Iznik), followed by Iconium (present-day Konya) as the second capital.

 Anatolian Seljuk Period